BEHR PREMIUM Transparent Waterproofing Wood Finish Review 2.4/5 (13)

 BEHR Deck Stain Photos

 *All products tested and results are from our hands-on experience.
 We offer no guarantee of similar results.
-Take into consideration that results may differ widely due to different wood types, exposure to UV radiation, and natural weathering.
+Consider that results may differ widely due to different wood types, exposure to UV radiation, and natural weathering.

 Disgruntled Behr Stain Customer